Birdman of Alcatraz (film): Filming

-Post production
+Post-production

 Gaddis served as technical director for the filming of his book and spent all his time on the film set from September 1960.
 Unlike Lancaster, who requested that he remain on set at all times to ensure an accurate portrayal of his character, Gaddis was "eager to be released" after 6 months on set.

 In publicizing the film, Lancaster went on a cross-country tour.
 When in San Francisco at the Mark Hopkins Hotel, he invited questions from journalists about Robert Stroud.
-At the press conference, Lancaster made his views clear that he believed Stroud should be released, even offering to visit Washington to try and use his influence to help the cause.
+At the press conference, Lancaster made his views clear that he believed Stroud should be released, even offering to visit Washington to try to use his influence to help the cause.
 When asked by an interviewer if some of the film's profits would be used to help fund Stroud's release, Lancaster shouted at him, "You're nothing but a ****, a ****."

 Warden James F. Maroney declined United Artists' invitation to show the film in Alcatraz to inmates, after a special screening was set up for him and three of his staff.
 In explaining his reasons, Maroney said that "prison life is always fascinating to people who never have been confined in a prison."
 He went on to say that he and his staff "found the film interesting and occasionally, but not always, realistic", but suggested that the inmates would prefer to watch entertainment that distracts them from their environment, rather than one which reminds them of their current one.